tbarbette/npf-docs/docs/source/tests.rst

 from 1 to 10.
 The following graphs will be automatically produced:
 ![sample
 picture](examples/tests-readme-ADDITION.png "Result for ADDITION")![sample
 picture](examples/tests-readme-MULT.png "Result for MULT").
-See [the main README](../README.md#graphing-options) to style the graph and change units, axis names, etc...
+See the :ref:`graphing page<graph>`to style the graph and change units, axis names, etc...

 Variables can optionaly be prefixed with a tag and a colon to be